gitbucket/gitbucket-docker/README.md

 gitbucket-docker
 ========
-GitBucket is an open-source GitHub clone powered by Scala.
+Docker image of GitBucket which is an open-source GitHub clone powered by Scala.

 How to use this image
 --------